 With 19 million tourists visiting London every year, it’s no wonder the choice of hotels is extensive, with 1500 to choose from, offering 140,000 possible rooms to stay in.
-At heart of the capital though, you’ll find the West End has some of the oldest and finest hotels in the country.
+At the heart of the capital though, you’ll find the West End has some of the oldest and finest hotels in the country.
 With the very best the city has to offer right on their doorsteps, from the most popular shopping streets, world-class theatre, gourmet dining, and exciting nightlife, it’s not hard to see why VIPs and celebrities book their stays here.

 Much more than just a place to stay, the West End hotel scene is at the centre of the London social scene, acting as the backdrop for red-carpet events, weddings, business meetings, and everything in between.
 Underneath their flagged facades lie restaurants run by celebrity chefs, top class mixologists manning their bars, chandelier-clad events rooms, and the beauty editors’ favourite spas, making them a favourite place for locals and tourists alike.